The Ao dai Museum in Ho Chi Minh City, shrine of the Vietnamese dress

 While wandering in its sumptuous garden, you will find nice stops that are reminiscent of a part of yesteryear of Hoi An city.

 The interior impresses with an equally relaxing atmosphere where you can admire hundreds of clothes that are more beautiful than others.
 Many beautiful collections are exhibited in different themes to trace the chronicles and trends of this famous dress through the ages since its birth.

 The spaces of the museum are mainly based on precious woods of Quang Nam origin and worked with great care by the artisans of Kim Bong carpentry village.
-The main sector dedicated to the collections is denoted by a refined architecture that integrates the dress Ao dai in daily life and the long history of the country.
+The main sector dedicated to the collections is denoted by a refined architecture that integrates Ao dai in daily life and the long history of the country.

 The tunic with four layers, one of the first versions of the dress Ao dai, created around 1645.

 The modernised Ao dai in 1958 was inspired by that worn by Tran Le Xuan, wife of the councillor Ngo Dinh Nhu under the State of South Vietnam.

 The Non la or conical hat that reinforces the traditional beauty as delicate as elegant of the Ao dai.